duttyfgh/cv/README.md

 - [Location](https://www.google.com/maps/@49.4269403,32.0309084,12z?entry=ttu): Ukraine, Cherkasy

 ## 📜Summary:
 Front-end developer with 1 year of experience studying and creating their own projects.
 I learned all the skills by watching YouTube courses.
 I also have experience in team work at the startup "CatMoney."
 I am communicative and motivated to effectively solve problems in a team to achieve common goals and exceptional results.
-Now I have an A2 level of English, but I study for 2-4 hours every day.
+Now I have a B1 level of English, but I study for 2-4 hours every day.

 ## 🦾Skills:
 - NextJS